mattloose/hv_rapidCNS2_mod/README.md

 Outputs from wf-human-variation are then analysed using Rapid-CNS2 to generate the final report.

-Input BAM file **MUST** contain methylation data (MM:Z tags) otherwise methylation related outputs of Rapid-CNS2 will be incorrect/gibberish.
+Input BAM file **MUST** contain methylation data (MM:Z tags).
 The workflow should ERROR if MM:Z tags are not present.

 The provided reference should be the same reference used to align reads in the input BAM.